molpopgen/fwdpy11/doc/pages/regions.rst

 Crossover rate variation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Just like neutral mutations, intervals with different crossover rates are specified by different :class:`Region` objects.
+Just like neutral mutations, intervals with different crossover rates are specified by different :class:`fwdpy11.Region` objects.
 Let's set up the following concrete example:

 * A region where crossovers occur between positions [0,1)
 * Positions [0,0.45) and [0.55,1) have uniform recombintion rates at the "background" rate.